 One of the biggest risks of CRISPR is what’s called gene drive, or genetic drive.
 What that means is that because you’re actually manipulating genes and those genes get incorporated into the genome, into the encyclopedia, basically, that sits within cells, potentially those genes can then be transferred on to other organisms.
 And once they’re transferred on to other organisms, once they become part of the cycle, then those genes are in the environment.

 That’s probably the biggest fear of CRISPR.
 Humans manipulating the genetic code, and those manipulations get passed on generation to generation to generation.
-We think we know what we’re doing, we think we’re measuring exactly what changes we’re doing to the genes, but there’s always the possibility that either we miss something or our technology can’t pick up on other changes that have been made that haven’t been directed by us.
+We think we know what we’re doing, and we think we’re measuring exactly what changes we’re doing to the genes, but there’s always the possibility that either we miss something or our technology can’t pick up on other changes that have been made that haven’t been directed by us.
 And the fear then is that those changes lead to antibiotic resistance or other mutations that go out into the population and would be very difficult to control.
 Basically creating incurable diseases or other potential mutations that we wouldn’t really have control over.

 Is there consensus on how to proceed?